 This is our itinerary for a two day (one night) visit to the Big Island.
 With it, you will have time to visit the volcanoes national park to see the Kilauea volcano in action and also to test the waters on both sides of the island.

 A word of caution: Seeing all sights in two days requires a lot of driving, and may bring along some stress.
 For a more relaxing two day itinerary you have to make the choice which is your “must see” Big Island attraction, and go for that one activity.
-For most people this is the Hawaii Volcanoes National Park, since they also visit other Hawaiian Islands.
+For most people this is the Hawaii Volcanoes National Park since they also visit one or more other Hawaiian Islands.

 The trip at night to Volcano Village is a long drive (3 hours).
 We only suggest it because we want you to be able to enjoy both a Hawaiian sunset and to see the glow of the volcano at night.
-If you are not an experienced driver, or have the chance to experience Hawaiian sunsets on other islands, we recommend to drive to the park during daytime.
+If you are not an experienced driver or have the chance to experience Hawaiian sunsets on other islands, we recommend that you drive to the park during daytime.

 Day 1: Kona and the beach

-Then, drive out to Volcano Village to spend the night there in a cozy vacation rental close to the Hawaii Volcanoes National Park. (make sure to book your accommodation in advance, since you will arrive late in Volcano Village.
+Then, Keep following the road to Volcano Village to spend the night there in a cozy vacation rental close to the Hawaii Volcanoes National Park. (make sure to book your accommodation in advance, since you will arrive late in Volcano Village.
 Have a look here for your options).
-If you feel still strong after you check in to your place, drive the few miles to the Jaggar Museum in the Hawaii Volcanoes National Park to close of your first day by seeing the glow of the Kilauea Volcano under the stars.
+If you feel still strong after you check in to your place, drive the few miles to the Jaggar Museum in the Hawaii Volcanoes National Park to end your first day by seeing the glow of the Kilauea Volcano under the stars.